jcslm001/murty.io/readme.md

 ## License ##

 All files in this repository are licensed under the [CSS-Tricks License](/license.md).
 This was created by [Chris Coyier](https://github.com/chriscoyier/) and his attitude on the open web should be an inspiration for us all.

-The files in the */content/* and */assets/images/* directories contain my own personal opinions and image content, please don't use these without my permission.